Skip to main content

 Figure \(\PageIndex{10}\): Models of malate dehydrogenase (MDH) and the open and closed forms of citrate synthase (CS).
 Omini, J., Wojciechowska, I., Skirycz, A. et al. Association of the malate dehydrogenase-citrate synthase metabolon is modulated by intermediates of the Krebs tricarboxylic acid cycle.
 Sci Rep 11, 18770 (2021). https://doi.org/10.1038/s41598-021-98314-z. http://creativecommons.org/licenses/by/4.0/.Creative Commons Attribution 4.0 International License.

 Does the activity of citrate synthase change when it is complexed to malate dehydrogenase in a metabolon?
 The results of studies probing that question show that it is affected.
-The results of such studies are shows that it does as illustrated in Figure \(\PageIndex{11}\).
+The results of such studies show that it does as illustrated in Figure \(\PageIndex{11}\).

 malatecitratesynthasemetabolonFig1A.svg malatecitratesynthasemetabolonFig1Bsvg.svg malatecitratesynthasemetabolonFig1C.svg